huangnoah/zkorgchart/README.md

 ### Put the staffs information into Java Bean

 The **UserDataBean** represents the data of **SpaceTreeNode** and the **SpaceTreeNode**s make up the **SpaceTree**.
-The result of **toString()** will be the node label if you don't use template tag in zul and customize the item renderer in composer.
+You should use template tag in zul or customize the item renderer in composer to generate the value which shows on the node label, or by default the value will be object#toString().

 **JavaBean**